How to deal with the symptoms of PCOS

 At MySkin, we know the importance and the benefits of having good skin and therefore always ensure all our treatment plans are tailored to you and what your skin needs, using only the most scientifically advanced techniques to help clients achieve their hair removal and skincare goals.

 Experience and skill is key here, as the contrast in colour is what allows the laser to pick out and target the hair roots and follicles.
-Your skin tone will therefore decide the type of laser used, and at MySkin we’re highly experienced in dealing with both light and darker skin tones and have top-notch Ellipse technology to do so.
-We can do this treatment all over your body:
+Your skin tone will therefore decide the type of laser used, and at MySkin we’re highly experienced in dealing with both light and darker skin tones and have top-notch Candela technology to do so.

 We specialise in laser hair removal treatments where we can achieve up to 95% hair reduction and can effectively treat a wide range of skin conditions.
 You want fantastic service and great results, and we can deliver – our reviews and return customers are proof enough of this.